X

 Answers are locked.
 Please click here to buy them.

-1.4) The study of how the body functions is called:
+1.4) What is the term for the study of how the body functions?

 Answers are locked.
 Please click here to buy them.